 We don't need to worry about pull requests or dependable bot, for auto-updating dependencies.
 So we can leave them out, but you can select them if you want.

 Same for continuous integration, I'm going to use none for now as to deploy to Netlify I don't need to add any Github actions.

 And are we using git?
 Yes, we are.

 And we are done with all the questions I know that was a lot but believe me it will be worth it.
 It is now going to install all the packages we need and give us an application complete with everything we want to get started on our Nuxt Mission.

 Let's see it in action.
 Once everything's finished installing, we'll get a lovely message successfully created project - Nuxt mission.
 Now to get started, we can use CD to change directory or enter the nuxt mission directory.

 We can use yarn dev which will run our dev script so we can see our application in development mode which will be available on localhost 3000.
-We can literally just command and click the link in vs code which will open up our application for in our browser.
-And there we have it We our Nuxt mission has launched, our first application up and running.
+We can literally just command and click the link in vs code which will open up our application in our browser.
+And there we have it.
+When our Nuxt mission has launched, our first application up and running.

 Now let's have a look at, what's been created for us in our project folder.
 You'll see the first thing we have is a .nuxt directory.
 This was created when we used the Dev command and that's, what Nuxt uses to build our application so we can use it in dev mode.
 This directory is generated each time we make changes to our application.

 The assets directory contains our un-compiled assets such as CSS or Sass files, images, or fonts.
 We will be using this later in the course.

 The components directory contains our Vue.js components.
 Components are what makes up the different parts of your page and can be reused and imported into your pages, layouts and even other components.
 We will be adding some components in here later.